WaylonWalker/waylonwalker.com/pages/blog/parsing-rss-python.md

 ## Trying to step up your python game

 While trying to step up your skills you will need lots of practice.
 Its good to have several options to try out ideas quickly.
-I often use repl.it, check out this post to see how I use it.
+I often use replit.com, check out this post to see how I use it.

 https://waylonwalker.com/practice-python-online